-The photo above, taken in the summer of 2011, shows a group of elderly Tibetans in Kyigudo with some of the aid workers who assist them.
+The photo above, taken in the summer of 2011, shows a group of elderly Tibetans in Kyigudo with some of the aid workers who assisted them.

-In 2005 he returned to Jiegu where he co-founded and co-managed a public library (known as Norling Library) with his brother until the Kyigudo earthquake.
+In 2005, he returned to Jiegu where he co-founded and co-managed a public library (known as Norling Library) with his brother until the Kyigudo earthquake.
 The library was badly damaged and needed to be demolished.
-Since reconstruction is expected to take at least three years, Kunchok decided to start a language-training program in Jiegu as soon as possible, because similar programs there had been wiped out by the earthquake.
+Since reconstruction was expected to take at least three years, Kunchok decided to start a language training program in Jiegu as soon as possible, because similar programs there had been wiped out by the earthquake.

 Participants and organizers of a midwifery course are shown in the photo above.
 They gathered in Kyigudo in front of The Language Center tent during the summer of 2011.